ItalyPaleAle/WithBlueInk/content/post/2020-04-08-stop-writing-your-own-user-authentication-code.md

 There are lots of details to keep in mind while designing those systems, and making mistakes is surprisingly easy: very large companies have been caught not hashing passwords in their databases (or not hashing them *properly*), accidentally dumping passwords in clear-text in log files, having password reset forms that can be exploited too easily with social engineering, etc.

+That managing passwords correctly isn't easy shouldn't surprise anyone.
+But, did you know that usernames are hard too?
+For example, just because two usernames look identical, [doesn't mean they compare the same]({{< ref "2019-03-11-why-you-need-to-normalize-unicode-strings" >}}).
+James Bennett's 2018 talk [*Hi!
+My name is…*](https://www.youtube.com/watch?v=NIebelIpdYk) has other really interesting insights on what could go wrong with things as "simple" as usernames.

 Lastly, applications can greatly benefit from advanced security features that many providers already offer, including support for multi-factor authentication and security tokens.

 ### But, those services authentication services aren't always free, especially as my app grows